Fidelia Bridges: Career and studies in Rome

 After the American Civil War she studied for a year in Rome and lived and traveled with Adeline Manning and Anne Whitney.
 She maintained her style of intricate botanical works in oil.
 Bridges returned to the United States in the fall of 1868.
 Her works were then exhibited at the National Academy of Design.
 In 1871, watercolor was a respected medium and she quickly gained popularity with her watercolor depictions of flowers and birds.
 Her pictures, however, were not mere photographic reproductions of what she saw; with the imagination of the true artist, she infused her subjects with a deep poetic meaning.
 Bridges "combined the temper of romanticism with the technique of a scientist," according to Frederick Sharf's biography of her.

-Bridges was considered a specialist in her field and focused on the beauty and serenity of microscopic details in nature.
+Bridges was considered a specialist in her field and focused on the beauty and serenity of small details in nature.
 One of her favored sites was Stratford, Connecticut, where she enjoyed the wildflowers and other subject matter in the area's flats and meadows.
 The birds found in the green salt grass lined banks of the Housatonic River were also of interest.
 She made some of her best paintings of the scenes from her summer visits from 1871 to 1888 with Oliver Ingraham Lay and his family.
 Paintings such as Daisies and Clover and Thrush in Wild Flowers are examples of her works during this period.
-She lived in Stratford, Connecticut by 1890 when she ministered to the ailing Lay who died that year.
+She lived in Stratford by 1890 when she ministered to the ailing Lay who died that year.

-She was elected as a National Academy of Design associate in 1873 and one year later became the only woman of seven artists in the American Society of Painters in Watercolor (now The American Watercolor Society).
+She was elected as a National Academy of Design associate in 1873 and one year later became the only woman of seven artists in the American Society of Painters in Watercolor (now the American Watercolor Society).
 She exhibited her work sporadically from 1863 until 1908.